domlet/domlet.github.io/_posts/2024-12-25-makerspace-classroom-tour.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/dombrassey/albums/72177720322798931" title="Makerspace Kitchen"><img src="https://live.staticflickr.com/65535/54229075300_b5fe291143.jpg" width="500" height="375" alt="Makerspace Kitchen"/></a><script async src="https://embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 The classroom kitchenette also reduces teacher labor for lessons involving food or liquid, and validates students with aspirations or interests related to **cooking, food systems, or building trades like plumbing**.
 In Fall 2024, we installed an under-the-sink water filter to protect all users from lead and other toxins.

+The microwave, hot-water dispenser, rice cooker, Instant Pot, and waffle maker are the most-used kitchen appliances.
+And we keep the kitchen stocked so students may self-serve these items: white rice, Valentina hot sauce, soy sauce, chicken boullion, salt and pepper, seasoned salt, and garlic powder.
+Plastic cutlerly is available on request.